bw0rth/pync/docs/source/index.rst

 Description
 ===========
-Inspired by the Black Hat Python book, the goal of **pync** is to create an easy to use library that provides Netcat-like functionality for Python developers.
+Inspired by the Black Hat Python book, the goal of **pync** was to create an easy to use library that provides Netcat-like functionality for Python developers.

 Common uses include: